 A new thread was woven into the Pendleton corporate cloth in 1949 - womenswear manufacturing.
 Market research identified a need and an opportunity for branded virgin wool classic sportswear for women.
 Nevertheless, no one could have predicted the enormous success of a single garment introduced with the Pendleton womenswear line that year.
 The '49er jacket gained instant popularity.
 Its simple, casual styling and intrinsic value were a perfect match for the emerging suburban lifestyle of postwar America.

 Pendleton has thrived under the direction of the Bishop family.
 Today the company owns and operates 7 facilities, manages 75 Pendleton retail stores and publishes apparel and home direct mail catalogs.
 For many years, Clarence's sons, C.M.
 Bishop, Jr. (Mort) and Broughton (Brot) Bishop, acted as co-executive officers.

 Today, their sons have assumed management roles in the company.
 C.M.
-Bishop III is president and John and Charles are vice presidents.
-Another son, Peter, is manager of the Catalog/Internet Division.
-This family thread has continued to produce Pendleton leadership with a legacy of hands-on management for six generations -- warranted to be a Pendleton since 1863.
+Bishop III is president and John, Charles and Peter are vice presidents.
+This family thread has continued to produce Pendleton leadership with a legacy of hands-on management for six generations – warranted to be a Pendleton since 1863.